EchNet/snatch-and-grab/README.md

 ## Development Plan ##

-0: Prototype
-  Get the whole thing working end to end in some form.
-  - Get to a minimal deployment.
+0: Get to practicality
-  - Test in the field!
   - Logging
+  - Server Operations
+  - Reduced data size
+  - Sort by distance

 1: Refine the Crawler
   - Crawler and its data are deployed in the cloud.